blumea7/Power-BI-Dashboarding-Project-NYC-Car-Accidents/README.md

-The ff. steps are used to transform the data using SQL (see SQL script [here](https://github.com/blumea7/Power-BI-Dashboarding-Project-NYC-Car-Accidents/tree/main/sql-scripts))
+The ff. steps are used to transform the data using SQL (see script [here](https://github.com/blumea7/Power-BI-Dashboarding-Project-NYC-Car-Accidents/tree/main/sql-scripts))

     1. Renamed/simplified lengthy columns